younishd/endobox/README.md

 Any other extension is ignored.

-> If a template name matches more than one file, the behavior is undefined.
+_If a template name matches more than one file, the behavior is undefined.
+Just don't do it._

 ### Assign data

+#### "I like arrays"

 ```php
 $box->assign([ 'foo' => 'bar' ]);